 Dinner & overnight stay at hotel in Munnar.

 Meals: Breakfast & Dinner

-Afterwards visit Munnar Tea Museum.
-The tea museum preserves the aspects on the genesis and growth of tea plantations in Kerala's mountain region of the Western Ghats.
-Later head out for a Plantation Walk tour.
-Reach back at the hotel by evening.
+After breakfast head out for sightseeing.
+Visit Munnar Tea Museum.
+The tea museum preserves the aspects of the genesis and growth of tea plantations in Kerala's mountain region of the Western Ghats.
+Afterward, embark on a jeep tour to the villages & tribal areas.

-After breakfast check-out from hotel & head towards Periyar.
-The very sound of the word Thekkady conjures up images of elephants, unending chains of hills and spice scented plantations.
+After breakfast check-out from the hotel & head towards Periyar.
+The very sound of the word Thekkady conjures up images of elephants, unending chains of hills, and spice scented plantations.
 The Periyar forests of Thekkady is one of the finest wildlife reserves in India.
 Spread across the entire district are picturesque plantations and hill towns that hold great opportunities for treks and mountain walks.